"Being and Time-less Faith: Juxtaposing Heideggerian Anxiety and Religious Faith." Accessible in Open Theology 6 (2020).

 Two chapters---one on the philosophy of death and one on Kierkegaard---in an upcoming volume of Popular Culture and Philosophy (OpenCourt, 2020).

 An upcoming chapter in Cinema Liberation Theology on Guillermo Del Toro's reinterpretation of Ruth, co-authored with Hebrew scholar Dr. Jennifer Matheny.
 (Routledge, 2021)

 A dialogical monograph on the Trinity, Cosmology and Gender.
 In press with Cascade Books (Wipf & Stock, 2020).

 An anthology of short-stories I co-authored on absurdity and cognitive dissonance in the modern world.
 Available in print or E-book on Amazon.

 ‘Rethinking Truth: Assessing Heidegger's critique of Aquinas in light of Vallicella's critique of Heidegger', New Blackfriars vol. 101 (May 2020).
 Available here.

 An interview with Jonathan about the 'New Trinitarian Ontologies' conference he co-founded at Cambridge.
 Available Here.

-A forthcoming, full-length novel about a barren woman in the ancient Middle East, wrestling with motherhood, doubt and meaning.
+A forthcoming novel about a barren woman in the ancient Middle East, wrestling with motherhood and doubt.